MatthewYong/saitama-dainingu/README.md

 ## Credits
 ### Content
 - The text for the website is entirely written by myself.
-However, the inspiration for this project comes from a Netflix documentary called Jiro's Sushi
+However, the inspiration for this project comes from a Netflix documentary called [Jiro Dreams of Sushi](https://en.wikipedia.org/wiki/Jiro_Dreams_of_Sushi)

 ### Media
 - All photos for this project are used from: